Now Reading

 From An Autumn Afternoon (1962) to Floating Weeds (1959), these are the best Yasujirō Ozu films.

 Legendary Japanese auteur Yasujirō Ozu is one of the most distinctive filmmakers in the history of the medium.
-His visual style can be immediately recognized: stationary, static camera capturing characters from low-angle and still-life shots (simply addressed as ‘pillow shots’ by film critic Noel Burch).
+His visual style is instantly recognizable; stationary, static camera capturing characters from low-angle and still-life shots (simply addressed as ‘pillow shots’ by film critic Noel Burch).

-In 1928, he returned from the military and resumed filmmaking, directing mostly nonsense comedies – a mix of slapstick and farce.
+In 1928, he returned from the military and resumed filmmaking, directing mostly slapstick comedies.
 Charlie Chaplin and Harold Lloyd’s works heavily influenced these films.
 Soon, Ozu used the comedic setup to offer his commentary on the era’s socioeconomic problems.
 It was the time of the Great Depression, and Ozu’s films like Tokyo Chorus (1931) and Where Now are Dreams of the Youth?
 (1932) reflected the rampant unemployment in Japan.

 His first commercial success came with I Was Born, But… (1932).
 Later, with films like An Inn in Tokyo (1935) and his first talkie, My Only Son (1936), the director developed the austere yet playful visual style for which he is revered.
 Critics and scholars consider his post-war cinema, including Late Spring (1949) and Tokyo Story (1953), as his most mature phase of filmmaking.
 His remarkable consistency was also made possible due to the loyal and trusted team of technicians and actors — from screenwriter Kogo Nada and cinematographer Yuharu Atsuta to actors Chishu Ryu, Haruko Sugimura, and Setsuko Hara.